 When a facility is already operating, overhauling the logistics policy might not be possible, however, some parameters such as spare part provisioning can still be optimized.

-Logistics optimization requires an interdisciplinary analysis of equipment failures and fault tolerance, turnaround times and probabilities of stock-out, and costs of downtime, spare procurement, transportation and maintenance resources (manpower, support equipment, consumables and utilities).
+Logistics optimization requires an interdisciplinary analysis of equipment failures and fault tolerance, turnaround times and probabilities of stock-out, as well as costs of downtime, spare procurement, transportation and maintenance resources (manpower, support equipment, consumables and utilities).